Superexponential growth of epidemics in networks with cliques: Model

 In the following section, we present the core of our theoretical work for $\beta=1$, which is valid for factor graphs with a tree-like structure.
-This theoretical framework continues in the Supplemental Material.
+This theoretical framework continues in Appendix~\ref{app.supp}.
 Then, in Sec.~\ref{sec.result} we provide a comparison between the theoretical results and our stochastic simulations on finite networks.
-Readers interested in a qualitative understanding of the results and their discussion can proceed directly to Sec.~\ref{sec.result}, returning to Sec.~\ref{sec.class} for the detailed theoretical model later.
+Readers interested in a qualitative understanding of the results and their discussion can proceed directly to Sec.~\ref{sec.result}, returning to Sec.~\ref{sec.class} later for the detailed theoretical model.